jugshaurya/embed-play-into-docs/README.md

 ## This is the repo to mimic basic required functionality of playground

 - add content folder with two index and two respective playground file
-- add component folder with one component file
+- add components folder with one component file
+- add containers folder as in playground
 - publish to npm

+### playground

+index.js -> App -> Root ->

 ## mimic-elements-docs-docasaurus